em-c-rod/sw-doc-training/courses/concise/README.md

 ## 1.1 Less is More

 Often, when we eliminate words, the result is more powerful and understandable.
-Learn how to write concisely in this section.
+Additionally, words are the building blocks of all writing.
+Use words intentionally to convey the best meaning.
+Learn how to write concisely with intentional word choice in this section.

 ::: tip Practice as you learn.
-Take a moment to gather an example writing sample, whether a README, code comment, email, or otherwise that you can use to gauge your current style and practice improving.
-If you have not written anything, consider using a piece of open source software documentation.
+Take a moment to gather an example writing sample, whether a README, code comment, email, or anything else that you can use to gauge your current style and practice improving.
+If you cannot find a piece of your own writing, consider using a piece of open source software documentation.
 :::

 ## 1.2 Warm Up Example